GluuFederation/docs-ce-prod/3.0.2/source/installation-guide/containership.md

 # Deploying the Gluu Server on Containership.io

-The following documentation provides instructions for deploying the Gluu Server on the [Containership.io](https://containership.io) platform.
+The following documentation provides instructions for deploying the Gluu Server on [Containership.io](https://containership.io).

 Containership is a containers-as-aservice platform providing users with a single pane of glass to easily deploy, manage and scale their containerized applications on any public or private cloud.
 Containership provides both developers and operators with the simplest possible solution for managing applications from development through production, while facilitating self-service.

-Docs about Gluu Server deployment using containership Market place

-Create a cluster in containership:
+## Step 1: Create a cluster in containership

+Navigate to the containership interface and perform the following:

-Choose a cloud provider
+1. Choose a cloud provider
-Choose “Containership” as cluster orchestration framework Choose cloud region
+2. Choose “Containership” as cluster orchestration framework
+3. Choose cloud region
-Choose Ubuntu OS
+4. Choose Ubuntu OS
-Choose your SSH key (for admin)
+5. Choose your SSH key (for admin)
-Create 1 leader host with at least 1GB RAM
+6. Create 1 leader host with at least 1GB RAM
-Create 2 follower hosts with 4 CPUs and 8GB RAM
+7. Create 2 follower hosts with 4 CPUs and 8GB RAM
-Choose a name and environment  ( Example, Name: gluu, Environment: dev/test/prod )
+8, Choose a name and environment  ( Example, Name: gluu, Environment: dev/test/prod )

-Add firewall rule:
+## Step 2: Add firewall rule:

-Go to cluster Firewall tab, add following rule for SSH connection,
+Go to cluster Firewall tab, add following rule for SSH connection:

 Description: SSH for admin
 Target: Host
 Target Hosts: All